Peter Dante: Music

 Dante is also a musician and singer/songwriter.
 He recorded with Adam Sandler and Buck Simmonds.
 He is a member of the music group Rad Omen along with Dirt Nasty, DJ Troublemaker, Steven Laing and Benji Madden.
 In 2011 he released his debut album Peace, Love, and Freedom.
 He also appeared in a music video with Afroman in 2015.
 As of 2020, his most popular songs are "Dirty Road" and "My Purple Tree And Me" a collaboration with indie artist Shadoe.
+In 2025, he hosted and performed events with former Saving Abel vocalist Scotty Austin, called the "Live Laugh Love tour."

 Education

-Dante spent a post-graduate year (1987–1988) at Fork Union Military Academy playing football and lacrosse.
+Dante spent a year (1987–1988) at Fork Union Military Academy playing football and lacrosse.
 He stated in an interview that "it was a good experience going down South".

 He is a graduate of Hofstra University, where he played lacrosse.
 He was an assistant coach for the lacrosse team at Loyola Marymount University for the 2011 season and has coached many club teams, including the Riptide lacrosse team, which made it to the state championships.